darsain/imagesloaded/README.md

 + **proper:** `Array` with properly loaded images.
 + **broken:** `Array` with broken images.

-### progress
+### progress `Function`

-Progress function is executed for every image that finished with loading.
+Progress function is executed for every image that has finished with loading.

 *this* (progress function scope) is an image node that has just finished with loading.